 DNOS Performance Package

-An optional add-on package is available for DNOS 990/12 users.
+An optional add-on package is available for DNOS on the larger Business System series computers.
 This package enhances DNOS performance by using several system routines implemented in microcode in the writable control storage.

 1.2 DNOS SYSTEM CONFIGURATIONS